eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 - Clicking "Resume game!" takes the user back to the game window, with the game still being paused and all game states remaining the same
     - e.g. All asteroids are still in their original positions before pausing
 - Note: When the game is paused, do *not* worry about what should happen if the player interacts with (i.e. changes) settings

+### Restart (10 points)

+- When the game is paused, clicking the "restart" button first displays a popup asking the user to confirm whether they actually want to restart (see [screenshot](#restart-confirmation))
+- The popup should have:
+    - Title asking the user "Are you sure you want to restart?"
+    - "Yes" button
+    - "No" button
+- The popup should be both horizontally and vertically centered (w.r.t. the game window)
+- If the user clicks "No", then they are returned back to the pause menu (i.e. hide the confirmation popup and the pause menu appears)
+- If the user clicks "Yes", then the popup disappears and the word "Restarting..." appears in the center of the screen; after 3 seconds, the game restarts from the "Get Ready" state (see [overview video](#objective))

 ## Hints